 2.3.7 Interference analysis used the propagation model described in Recommendations ITU-R P.528.
 For interference scenarios considering downlink emissions from 5G base stations, the time availability is assumed to be 1% and 50% for uplink from user equipment (UE) on the ground.
 Modeling of 5G base station emission sources considered both Advanced Antenna Systems (AAS) and fixed-beam sectoral antennae patterns and technical parameters.
 Ground-based UE was simulated by a random distribution of indoor and outdoor emitters.
 While current regulation does not permit actively transmitting UE on board aircraft, there is no fail-safe means to prevent it.
 So interference from UE on board aircraft was analyzed by modeling a distribution of UE transmitting on board an RA-equipped aircraft with different levels of front-end coupling for different types of aircraft based on values from empirical studies.

-2.3.8 Radar altimeters can be installed with different antenna that may have different performance characteristics when considering signals outside the frequency band for which they were designed.
+2.3.8 Radio altimeters can be installed with different antenna that may have different performance characteristics when considering signals outside the frequency band for which they were designed.
 Thus a representative receive antenna pattern was measured for fundamental emissions in the frequency band 3 700 – 3 980 MHz.
 Furthermore, the aircraft operational envelope was considered for each analysis case to determine acceptable limits on pitch and roll angles.

 2.3.9 Analysis resulted in a series of plots that characterize the level of 5G interference received by a victim RA as a function of both lateral distance between the source and RA and the aircraft height above ground level.
 An example is the plot for Usage Category 1 operations and an Urban 16 x 16 AAS base station at -30° vertical scan that was provided in Figure 10-1 of the RTCA Report and reproduced below.